 If you’ve ever visited a model home you might have wondered how on earth the estate agents (or realtors if you’re in the States) make a 100 foot apartment look like you could easily live there with your whole family – grandparents and distant relatives included.
 How do they make the room seem bigger than it really is?
 Here are ten secrets to make your room look bigger!
+Hope you were one of those who were granted USDA home loans and now it’s time for furnishing your new home.

 3. We all love having guests over, so an adequate amount of seating is important.
 You can squeeze in tons of seating without taking up visual space by using stools and benches.
 For a more luxe look (and comfy seat), daybeds are a good option because they lack a back, therefore your eye doesn’t hit anything until the wall behind it.
 See how this works in the example below – how clever:

 5. A bit of myth busting here (you know how much I love to do that!): Don’t assume that small rooms should always have light coloured walls.
 Dark colours actually recess, so visually the walls are pushed back.
-Dark paint colours are great in small spaces, especially for spaces where you need to put furniture right against the walls (as opposed to floating them in the center of the room).
+Dark paint colours are great in small spaces, especially for spaces where you need to put furniture right against the walls (as opposed to floating them in the center of the room, visit BrushworkPainters.com for more).
 Another great tip – a ceiling that is lighter than the walls will look airier.
 Similarly, wall trims and furniture that are lighter that the walls will make your room more spacious, etc. I wouldn’t necessarily make all the furniture and trimmings in the room completely white, so try choosing colours that are a few shades lighter than the colour of the walls.
 This is a lovely example here – can you see how the dark green really creates an added depth to the room:

 6. Lighting should be localized and focused rather than ambient and saturating.
 Try to situate lighting lower down, rather than high up and avoid ceiling-mounted lights.
 The colour should be warm and of course natural light is also important – the larger the windows, the bigger the room will feel.
 Take advantage of any natural lighting the room has by using translucent shades or curtains and pulling them right back.
+Translucent or tinted shuttercraft bay window shutters may visually add additional space.

 7. Rooms feel bigger when they are less visually broken, so think about pushing more things out toward the walls to create a larger unbroken space in the middle.
 This is also important when thinking about spacing near the entrances of rooms and the height and bulk of furniture.